 What is an Appropriate Price to Pay?

-If you were in search of a magic answer for this question, don’t wait for it – at least from us.
-The price depends on several factors/variables that is always related to (1) your industry (2) services required (3) level of competition (4) KPI goals (5) budget and (6) the actual product.
+If you were in search of a magic answer to this question, don’t wait for it – at least from us.
+How much you should be paying your marketing agency depends on several factors/variables that are always related to (1) your industry (2) the services required (3) the level of competition (4) KPI goals (5) budget and (6) the actual product.

 A marketing agency should be able to advise you regarding campaign result expectations and success metrics.
-But since it is not an exact science, many factors contribute to the success of any campaign.
-And we do encourage you to be weary of a cheap price quote.
+However, since it is not an exact science, many factors contribute to the success of any campaign.
+And we do encourage you to be wary of a cheap price quote.

 We won’t sugarcoat anything at this point: you get what you pay for with marketing agencies.
 The more you’re willing to invest – if you’re going with the right team, the more results you should expect to see.